zzwjames/Labelme_SourceCode_reading/README.md

 # Labelme_SourceCode_reading

-Some annotations made by myself while reading the source code of Labelme
+Some annotations made by myself while reading the source code of Labelme.

+json_to_dataset.py    can change the json into mask pics.